Client consent documents Internal use only

 1. Session fees

 Session fees are established at the time of intake based on service type and clinician licensure level.
 Payment is due at the time of service.
-Accepted forms of payment include major credit and debit cards and HSA cards.
+Accepted payment methods include major credit and debit cards and HSA cards.

 2. Late cancellation and no-show policy